DORA Enforcement Active — Regulatory Assessments Underway

 Executive Summary: High-level overview of test objectives, methodologies, and results.

-Remediation Actions: Recommendations for addressing vulnerabilities identified during tests, including
+Remediation Actions: Recommendations for addressing vulnerabilities.

 Step 3: Reviewing and Enhancing Resilience Measures